adrianrdntnu/IDATA2304-Project-Group13/README.md

 To conclude the application provides the user with an overview over different sensors within a greenhouse.
 The application makes it possible to both manually start and stop the sensors as well as adjust the received data by turning on and off a heater.
 To ensure that the data is safe from snooping eyes, it is encrypted before it's sent, and then decrypted at arrival to display it on a LineChart and show the lowest and highest recorded values.

 ### Future work
+The application is by no means flawless and there are a lot of room for improvement, if someone were to continue developing the application, here are some ideas for future development:

 * The data sent to the client isn't stored locally, so when the application closes, the data is destroyed.
 So, an important feature to add would be to store the data sent to the client.
 By storing the data, you could also modify the application to show and visualize previous recordings.

 * As it stands all sensors start and stop at the same time, but a way makes the application more flexible, buttons could be added to individually start sensors in case you, for example, only want to monitor the temperature values.